BetterEarth Solar Review

 Many positive reviews here as well, but also some negatives.
 Negatives include:

+Katharina H. of Bell Gardens, CA says BetterEarth used non-licensed technicians that left them with a âdestroyed roofâ and unusable or non-working solar panelsCynthia K. of Saint Helena, CA says, quote, âWhatever you do dont believe these people or enter into a contract with them!â.
+She says the installation is not the one that was discussed and the system is still not working.
+Joseph M. of Phoenix, AZ, claims âhorrible sales tacticsâ and posts a picture of what he claims are BetterEarth sales reps not in uniform or anything else to indicate who they are.
+He claims sales reps are instructed specifically to knock on doors with âno solicitingâ signs.
 Final Word: Better Earth seems like a well-intended company, but seems to have some major issues with their organization.
 There are a lot of complaints out there about them, probably more than there are positive reviews.
-This is a company I would recommend approaching with extreme caution- it doesn’t mean they can’t or don’t do good work, but there are definitely enough people out there unsatisfied with their work and experiences that you should do a large amount of research before making any commitment.
+This is a company I would recommend approaching with extreme caution- it doesnât mean they canât or donât do good work, but there are definitely enough people out there unsatisfied with their work and experiences that you should do a large amount of research before making any commitment.